Disappearance of Rebecca Coriam: Disappearance

 Coriam returned to the Wonder and her duties as a youth worker, maintaining contact with her family via Facebook and Skype.
 On the day the ship left Los Angeles six weeks later, 21 March 2011, she sent what would be her last message to her parents via Facebook to tell them she would call them the next day.
 Her mother became concerned when, following her reply, 12 hours went by without a response.

-At 9 am Pacific Daylight Time that morning on the Wonder, off the coast of Mexico bound for Puerto Vallarta and Cabo San Lucas, Coriam had missed the start of her shift.
-She was not in her room or anywhere else on the ship, and did not respond to being paged over the ship's PA system.
+At 9 am Pacific Daylight Time on 22 March, while the Wonder was off the coast of Mexico en route to Puerto Vallarta and Cabo San Lucas, Coriam failed to report for the start of her shift.
+She was not in her cabin or anywhere else on the ship, and did not respond to being paged over the ship's PA system.
 A review of CCTV footage found one appearance of her at 5:45 am.
 An early but unverified account, purportedly from another crew member, claimed she had gone overboard at 3 am.
 In the video, Coriam is talking on one of the ship's internal phones in a crew area and appears distraught.
 A young man walks up to her and appears to ask if everything is all right, and her mouth can clearly be read saying, "Yeah, fine."
 She then hangs up the phone and walks away, pushing her hair back and putting her hands in her back pockets, mannerisms her parents say were common for her.
 There has been no record of her presence anywhere since then.